Eastpointe, Michigan: Notable people

 Merollis Chevrolet of Eastpointe is where Guinness Book of World Records "World's Greatest Salesman" Joe Girard set consecutive sales records over a fifteen-year period.

 Jerry M. Linenger, M.D., M.S.S.M., M.P.H., Ph.D.
 (Captain, Medical Corps, USN, Ret.) is a former NASA astronaut, who flew on the Space Shuttle and Space Station Mir Born and raised in Eastpointe, Linenger graduated from East Detroit High School in 1973.

 Detroit-style pizza inventors, Gus and Anna Guerra opened Cloverleaf Bar (on Gratiot Avenue in 1953 after selling Buddy's Pizza (originally named Buddy's Rendezvous) on Six Mile Rd and Contant Street in Detroit.

 Alice Cooper (aka Vincent D. Furnier; b.
 1948, Detroit), an American shock-rock singer and musician, was a childhood resident of East Detroit.
 He resided on Lincoln Ave. near Kelly Road, and attended grade school at Kantner Elementary.

 Actor Jayson Blair of MTV's The Hard Times of RJ Berger is an Eastpointe native.

-Rapper Kid Rock refers to Eastpointe in his song "It's Still East Detroit To Me."

 Christian Berishaj (stage name JMSN) is an American singer, songwriter, multi-instrumentalist, producer, engineer, mixer, videographer and designer and a former member of the band, Love Arcade, in which he was known as Snowhite.
 He was raised in Eastpointe.

-Jacob M. Appel's short story collection, Einstein's Beach House, is largely set in a fictionalized Eastpointe.

 Adrenalin is an American rock band from East Detroit Michigan, that is perhaps best known for their song "Road of the Gypsy," featured in the 1986 film Iron Eagle.

-Back in the USA is the 1970 debut studio album, and second album overall, by the American protopunk band MC5 recorded in Eastpointe in 1969.

 Jeopardy!
 Tournament of Champions contestant Sandie Baker was from Eastpointe.

 Athletics

-East Detroit High School produced a number of professional football players, including Gary Ballman, Ron Kramer, Matt Hernandez, and Mickey Walker.
+East Detroit High School produced a number of professional football players, including Gary Ballman, Ron Kramer, and Mickey Walker.

 Dennis Brown is a former American football player and coach.
 In 1995, Brown was hired as the head football coach at East Detroit High School.

-The Detroit Caesars were a professional softball team that played from 1977 through 1979 in the American Professional Slow Pitch Softball League (APSPL), winning two pro softball championships while playing at Memorial Field in East Detroit.
-The team disbanded after the 1979 season, but the Detroit Auto Kings would play the 1980 season in the North American Softball League (NASL) at Memorial Field before ceasing play at the end of the season and ending professional softball played in East Detroit.